As thousands prepare to rally, here's where things stand on immigration

-Thousands of people are expected to march in dozens of U.S. cities on Saturday to protest family separations carried out by the Trump administration.
+Hundreds of thousands of people are expected to march in dozens of U.S. cities on Saturday to protest family separations carried out by the Trump administration, according to organizers.

 The marches have been building steam in recent days, with thousands turning out in Washington, D.C., and other cities on Thursday.
 Those are expected to culminate in a nationwide series of rallies, protests and vigils on Saturday that will take place on streets, community centers and outside Immigration and Customs Enforcement facilities.